-Rayshauna Gray channels her creativity into her work with Harvard, Tufts, and the Cambridge Historical Society.
-She spent two years serving on MassNOW's Legislative Task Force supporting Massachusetts' Pay Equity, Anti-Shackling, Healthy Youth, and Trans Equal Access and Public Accommodations bills.
-She's currently writing Roseland, a book about the last 200 years of the nation's history through seven generations of women in her family.
-After years of struggling with imposter syndrome, she developed The Heart Work, a framework for challenging self-sabotage and harsh self-criticism.
+Rayshauna Gray channels her creativity into her work with Harvard University and the Cambridge Historical Society.
+She spent two years advancing progressive legislation with the National Organization for Women and is currently writing Roseland, a book about the last 200 years of the nation's history through seven generations of women in her family.

 Ladies Lounge | Confronting Imposter Syndrome